Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Numerical examples

 \section{Numerical examples}

-This section investigates two high-dimensional UQ problems to demonstrate the performance of DR-SM.
-First, the method is applied to a linear elastic bar whose axial rigidity is modeled by a random field.
-The second application examines a hysteretic structural system subjected to random process excitation.
-For each example, three dimensionality reduction techniques are adopted: PCA, kernel-PCA (with polynomial kernel), and autoencoder.
-The training sets of $\vect X$ are generated by Latin Hypercube Sampling with sample decorrelation, and the reference solutions are obtained from the direct Monte Carlo simulation.
+This section investigates three high-dimensional UQ problems to demonstrate the performance of DR-SM.
+First, the method is applied to analytical linear model to investigate numerical validation of the approximation scheme in DR-SM, in which a perfect dimensionality reduction can be formulated.
+Next, the method is applied to more realistic engineering examples: (i) a linear elastic bar whose axial rigidity is modeled by a random field and (ii) a hysteretic structural system subjected to random process excitation.
+For these examples, three dimensionality reduction techniques are adopted: PCA, kernel-PCA (with polynomial kernel), and autoencoder.
+The training sets of $\vect X$ are generated by Latin Hypercube Sampling with sample decorrelation, and the reference solutions are obtained from the direct MCS.
+The total number of fixed-point iterations and the burn-in length are set to $N_t=1200$ and $N_b=200$, respectively.

+Through the examples, the following relative mean squared error $\varepsilon_{\eta}$ is employed to investigate the accuracy of DR-SM: